apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Qatar halts role as cease-fire broker while panel warns of famine in Gaza**
+**New York Giants at Carolina Panthers odds, picks and predictions**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/11/09/qatar-gaza-israel-famine/).
+You can read more about it [here](https://sportsbookwire.usatoday.com/2024/11/09/new-york-giants-at-carolina-panthers-odds-picks-and-predictions/).

 ## Requirements
 - Python 3.8